limitcool/starter/README_EN.md

 ## Permission System

-The Lite version adopts a simplified permission system, based on the user's `is_admin` field for permission control:
+The framework adopts a simplified permission system, based on the user's `is_admin` field for permission control:

 ### Permission Control Middleware